ibm-cloud-docs/satellite/link-cloud-create.md

 {: #link-cloud-cli}
 {: cli}

-Use the CLI to create an endpoint so that sources in your {{site.data.keyword.satelliteshort}} location can connect to a service, server, or app that runs outside of the location.
+Use the CLI to create an endpoint connecting your {{site.data.keyword.satelliteshort}} location sources to external services or apps.
 {: shortdesc}

 1. Get the ID of your {{site.data.keyword.satelliteshort}} location and verify that your location has a **normal** status.